Minimalism is quite the trend. What does minimalism mean when applied to the kitchen? Here are our top minimalist easy weeknight meals.

-Minimalism is quite the trendy word in 2016, and it got us thinking: what does minimalism mean when applied to the kitchen?
+Minimalism is quite the trendy word.
+And it got us thinking: what does minimalism mean when applied to the kitchen?
 In our latest podcast, we interview Melissa Coleman of The Faux Martha, graphic designer and self-proclaimed “Minimalist”.

 What is minimalist cooking?
 Melissa explains that to her, minimalism is:

 - Focusing on high-quality ingredients and simple flavoring (sometimes olive oil and kosher salt is all it needs!)

 - Cooking with pantry ingredients and sub-ing in vegetables you have onhand

 - Keeping kitchen gadgets to the bare minimum

 - Keeping the spice drawer tidy (like keeping your favorite 24 spices onhand)